Interstate 95 in New York: Exit numbers

 The first change to exit numbers along the New England Thruway section of I-95 was in April 1980 when the section was converted for sequential exits.
-Prior to the change, the Cross Bronx Expressway and New England Thruway sections had different exit numbering systems.
-More specifically, exit 19 on the Cross Bronx Expressway was followed immediately by exit 2 on the New England Thruway.
+Prior to the change, the Cross Bronx/Bruckner Expressway and New England Thruway sections had different exit numbering systems.
+More specifically, exit 19 on the Bruckner Expressway was followed immediately by exit 2 on the New England Thruway.
 As a result, because exit numbers on I-95 repeated themselves in close succession, the old exit numbering system frequently caused confusion.

 As part of an experiment, I-95 was one of the few roads in New York to receive mileage-based exit numbers.
 This was implemented over both the PANYNJ section and the New York State Department of Transportation (NYSDOT) section of the highway (exits 1A–8C).
 The thruway section (which had originally carried its own sequential exit numbers) was then renumbered by the NYSTA to a system of sequential numbers starting from 9 (where the mileage-based system left off).
 This led to a situation in which exits 1 through 8 were mileage-based (all but one of which contained lettered suffixes as a result) and exits 9 through 22 were sequential.

+During the late 1970s, and 1980s, in various stages, the mid-mast cuptlight-luminaire, a variant of high-mast lighting, lamps were installed onto the entire New England Thruway.
+These lights remain there to this day, although they've been recently replaced by LED luminaires since 2015.

 Around 2005, NYSDOT began a project to renumber I-95 with sequential numbers throughout.
 However, the idea never fully got traction with all three agencies.
 The PANYNJ did complete the renumbering on its section of the road.
 NYSDOT itself renumbered only one section of the road in Parkchester.
 Meanwhile, the NYSTA did not renumber any of the exits on its stretch of the road.
 This led to a situation from 2005 through 2012 in which some exits were signed with two different numbers, while some numbers were repeated twice, but only on some of the signs.

 Finally, in 2012, NYSDOT restored the mileage-based numbers to its portion of the highway, which once again line up with the thruway portion.
 This has eliminated all of the exit number conflicts, with one exception.
 The exception exists because the PANYNJ has not changed the numbers back on its portion of the road creating a confusing situation at the Amsterdam Avenue exit, which is maintained by NYSDOT southbound but the PANYNJ northbound.
 The exit is signed as exit 1B southbound (which is the proper number within the mileage-based), but as exit 2 northbound (a holdover from the failed renumbering project).